How to Complete the Cyber Essentials Questionnaire

 This guide provides an overview of what the Cyber Essentials self-assessment questionnaire involves, how it maps on to the certification’s five technical controls and what your business should do to maximise the chances of getting certified at the first attempt.

-What is the Cyber Essentials self-assessment questionnaire – and why is it important?
+What is the Cyber Essentials self-assessment questionnaire?

 The Cyber Essentials self-assessment questionnaire is a formal set of questions which organisations must complete before they can obtain Cyber Essentials certification.
 Bear in mind that the Cyber Essentials standard is updated every April, which can include changes to the self-assessment questionnaire.
 You can find more on the April 2026 update to Cyber Essentials here.